jacklreilly/CompRuralPolitics/README.md

 ### *Data Analysis*

 This is the file for the materials used in the data analysis.

-* Analysis DO Files - Folder contains all the DO files used to generate the data analysis in Stata
+* Analysis DO Files - Folder contains all the DO files used to generate the data analysis in Stata.
-* Results - Folder contains text files for the printout of results in Stata
+* Results - Folder contains text files for the printout of results in Stata.
 * Graphs - Folder contains PDF versions of the graphs that are generated from Stata using the code available in the Analysis.do file.

 ### *Outline*